garycarlyle/TVShow/README.md

 * Features.
 Since TVShow is a recent project, Popcorn Time supports more features that TVShow does.
 But it's just a matter of time.

 * Stability.
 TVShow appears to be more stable than Popcorn Time.
 Sometimes, Popcorn Time crashes randomly.
 Not sayin I guarantee it will never happen to TVShow, but unit tests are there.
-Seems not to be considered in Popcorn Time projet...
+Seems not to be considered in Popcorn Time project...

 * API.
 It's simple: TVShow uses the YTS and The Movie Database APIs, the same that Popcorn Time uses.